 Visual and Performing Arts Major

-Students who select a VPA Major also select a concentration in Art, Music or Theatre.
+The interdisciplinary major is designed to provide students with a strong foundation in art, music, and theatre, and both a theoretical and practical understanding about how they interact in an interdisciplinary interdisciplinary environment.
 Core courses promote critical thinking, and prepare students intellectually and creatively to complete their capstone/senior thesis projects and launch careers in the arts.
-Students apply their coursework to the production, performance, and critical study of creative work through a multitude of exhibit and performance opportunities.
+Students craft the major to fit their areas of interest – art, music, theatre, etc. - through electives chosen in consultation withadvisors.- through electives chosen in consultation with advisors.
+Students apply their coursework to the production, performance, and critical study of creative work through through a multitude of exhibit and performance opportunities.

-Minimum requirement for the major is completion of a three course (9 credit) Foundation curriculum, a three course (9 credit) Interdisciplinary Core, and 27 credits in one of three concentrations.
-Students will declare a concentration in Art, Music, or Theatre.
+Minimum requirement for the major is completion of 45 credits, including a five course (15 credit) Foundation curriculum, a seven course (15 credit) Interdisciplinary Core, and 15 credits of electives chosen in consultation with an advisor.

 |Foundation in Art|

 |Foundation in Music|